- Program Funding

-- Certificate program that is customized to individual needs
+- Certificate program that is customized to meet individual needs

-- Social and recreational opportunities with program-provided mentor support
+- Social and recreational opportunities with program-provided peer-mentor support

 - Career Exploration (mentoring, job shadowing, internships)

-- Academic Support (Program Manager, Academic Coordinator, and Peer-mentors)
+- Academic Support (Think College Vermont Program Manager, Academic Coordinator, and UVM peer-mentors)

-- Access to college facilities with UVM CATcard
+- Access to college facilities and CCTA transportation (city buses) with UVM CATcard

 - Age 18-26